russellf9/webpack-test/README.md

 I'm attempting to learn Angular and am about to start using Webpack, rather than using a seed I thought I should run through the basics of Webpack so I'll understand it better.

+## What is Webpack?

+_"webpack is a module bundler.

+  webpack takes modules with dependencies and generates static assets representing those modules."_

+It handles the most common module styles: [CommonJs](https://webpack.github.io/docs/commonjs.html) and AMD.

 ### Run

 ```